We translate our client’s ideas into beautiful design,

 Almost a quarter of the world’s gold supply for currency, electronics and jewelry comes from artisanal small-scale mining (ASM) communities, which accounts for 15 million miners worldwide and indirectly supports the livelihood of 100 million people in underdeveloped or developing countries.
 ASM is often associated with illegality, fueling conflict, child labor, gender inequality, poor health and environmental destruction by the irresponsible use of mercury.
 In an effort to transform mining into an active force for social development and environmental protection, the Alliance for Responsible Mining developed the Fairmined Standard, a certification that demands a slightly higher price for gold at market but assures worker’s rights and safety while adhering to environmental guidelines.

 Green Lake already uses 100% recycled noble metals throughout our operation, which we regard as kind of ‘zero impact;’ we are not contributing to the mining of new gold when we use recycled material, and yet we are not bettering the way gold will continue to be mined either.
-That’s why in using Fairmined Certified gold in our case pieces, and in offering the option to our custom clients, we’re helping to transform the industry by bringing mining communities out of the poverty and dangerous working conditions they’d otherwise experience without global participation.
+That’s why in using Fairmined Certified gold for all pieces we craft using yellow gold, and in offering the option to our custom clients, we’re helping to transform the industry by bringing mining communities out of the poverty and dangerous working conditions they’d otherwise experience without global participation.

 Right now, Green Lake is one of only a few places in the world where you can design your own engagement ring or wedding band and have it cast in Fairmined certified gold.